Reduce / Reuse / Recycle

 - Support an environmentally sound waste program in your community that starts with source reduction.

-- If your town or municipality does not have a recycling program, encourage them to start one and direct them to EPA’s Tools For Local Government Recycling Programs.
+- If your town or municipality does not have a recycling program, encourage them to start one.